BIGG000/MachineLearning_Zero_to_Hero/README.md

   ## Machine Learning Model Pipeline
  It a very simple and easy thing to do for any Probelm to solve in ML.
   ### Step - 01:
    * Determine the Objective of the Problem
+   * Data Gathering
+   * Data Preprocessing
+   * Data Anaylization
+   * Data Visualization
+   * Building a Machine Learning Model
+   * Model Evaluation & Optimization
+   * Predictions
+   * Building a Model Package/ Deploy on the need

+   ## Here the Topics for Days

+   * [Data PreProscessing] (#Data PreProscessing)

+   ## Data PreProscessing